Do I have to set up a direct-deposit option so that my stipend can be deposited directly to my account?

 Q- Do I have to set up a direct-deposit option so that my stipend can be deposited directly to my account?

 A- Yes, direct deposit is now mandatory for all graduate student payments at this time.
-A completed Direct-deposit form along with a void cheque (or Bank document) needs to be dropped off to the Graduate Program Coordinator office (1362 - 2350 Health Sciences Mall) for stipend and Taship payments.
+A completed Direct-deposit form along with a void cheque (or Bank document) needs to be uploaded to Workday for stipend and TAship payments.

 Q- Can I opt for payroll deductions to pay for my tuition fees?